outaagunga/documentation/strategy.md

-give bulleted summary of this [e.g transcript]:
+- give bulleted summary of this [e.g transcript]:
-give a simplified version that actually works for beginners
+- give a simplified version that actually works for beginners
-give a step-by-step checklist
+- give a step-by-step checklist
-Give your output in this format
+- Give your output in this format
+- I need help with [your task].
+Before you start, ask me 3 questions to make sure you understand exactly what I need.

 Here is a **clean, beginner-friendly, step-by-step checklist** you can follow every time before entering a trade using the simplified HTF wick strategy.